-We are pleased to announce that we are hosting fortnightly shut-up-and write sessions.
+We also host regular shut-up-and write sessions.
 To find out more about the shut-up-and-write sessions continue reading here.
 To see our calendar for upcoming writing sessions see out shut-up-and-write calendar here.